SanliFaez/Commons4Academics/README.md

 ## Welcome!

 Thank you for visiting the Commons4Academics workshop repository.
-We are about to organise a comprehensive set of tools for administering an academic section as a commons and present them as a workshop.
+We are organising a toolbox for administering an academic section as a commons and would like to present them in a workshop.

 This document (the README file) is a hub to give you some information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.

+## Vision

+We with experts on the theory of commons to organize a training workshop for fellow academics to enables them organize their resources and manage in form of a commons.
+We work openly because we observe the need for such training and hope to make it widely accessible.

+Our cultural goal is to convince colleagues that commons is a good formation for organization and governance of academic resources.
+Our ambition is to organise this project as a logical series of tasks and guidelines suitable for adaptation, revision, and reproduction for follow-up events.

 * [What are we doing?
 (And why?)](#what-are-we-doing)
 * [Who are we?](#who-are-we)